 Notifications can get annoying

 As part of this Assistant-type functionality, the Pixel Buds also feed notifications from your phone into your ears.
-Rather than just send you the sound, it also gives you extra information, including the app that sent the notification and if applicable who sent it.
+Rather than just send you the sound, it also gives you extra information, including the app that sent the notification and, if applicable, who sent it.
 It's useful the first couple of times, and being able to double tap the right earbud to read the notification aloud and then also reply via voice is very cool in certain circumstances.

 It just takes too damn long to manage notifications through voice and taps.

-A fabric charging case?
+A charging case?
+That seems fragile and annoying

-Just like the Apple AirPods and Samsung Gear IconX 2018 earbuds, the charging case is a big part of the experience of the Pixel Buds — with 5 hours of charge, you need to let the buds sleep in this case and charge back up again periodically.
+Just like the Apple AirPods and Samsung Gear IconX 2018 earbuds, the charging case is a big part of the experience of the Pixel Buds — with 5 hours of charge, you need to let the them sleep in this case and charge back up periodically.
 Google loves fabric right now.
 Look at the Daydream View, Google Homes or new line of Pixel 2 cases — they're all fabric.
 The same type of stuff makes up the Pixel Buds case.

 Live voice translation

-The huge demo feature of the Pixel Buds was their ability to enable realtime voice translation.
+The huge demo feature of the Pixel Buds was their ability to enable real-time voice translation.
 While it's certainly unique and an amazing feature demo, it doesn't really work like you think it would.

 The first hurdle is that the Pixel Buds of course aren't doing any of the translation themselves — they're simply a Bluetooth audio conduit to your connected Pixel phone running the Google Translate app.
 The way this works, you hold out your phone to where the other person can speak to it, and then the audio is routed into your Pixel Buds.
 In the reverse, your voice is picked up by the Pixel Buds microphone and relayed out of the phone's speaker.